qvantel/kafka-explorer/README.md

 ![Docker pulls](https://img.shields.io/docker/pulls/qvantel/kafka-explorer.svg)

 Welcome to the kafka explorer repo!
 This tool is a web app for searching kafka topics.
-It's been tested with kafka 0.10.x and 1.1.x but should have no problems with anything from 0.10.0 to 1.x and limited functionality with 0.9.x.
+It's been tested with kafka 0.10.x, 1.1.x and 2.1.x but should have no problems with anything from 0.11.0.0 to 2.x and limited functionality with 0.9.x and 0.10.0 (as headers weren't introduced till 0.11.0.0).

 ![Timestamp search screenshot](screenshots/timestamp_search.png)